burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```
 ## Module Interface File With Separate Implementation

 The module interface file then includes the prototypes of all exported functions.
-Their definitions, along with any
-module-local entities can be moved to one or more **module implementation files**.

 In a **module interface file**, all import declarations must appear after the module declaration only.

 ```cpp
 // mymodule.cppm – Interface test file